 What's So Different Today?

 Nothing.
 Walls have always been out of level and bowed studs have always been used in all phases of construction.
 This has never been a problem for true cabinet installers.
 This is why we come to your house with 10 packs of shims - just in case.
 The entire art of hanging cabinets correctly is that no matter how far out of level the walls and floor may be, the cabinets should still be perfect.
 Getting cabinets level with your floor is actually the easiest part of installing the cabinets.
-This is the only level that a modern day cabinet installer will show you - and even then he will usually choose his spot carefully.
+This is the only level that a modern day cabinet installer will show you - and even then he will usually choose his spots carefully.
 The biggest trick in a perfect cabinet installation is to get the cabinets level with the wall (vertically) while they are also level with the floor (horizontally) and keeping them in a perfectly level plane across the cabinet frames.
 This level plane is what the countertop installer cares the most about.
 If your wall is not straight and your cabinets follow your wall instead of being shimmed to make a level plane, it can't be hidden with the countertop.
 At some places your countertop will extend past your drawer fronts further than other places.
 If your cabinet installer took this into consideration when correctly hanging your cabinets, the countertop will extend from your cabinets with the same overhang all the way down the wall.
 The photos below show a cabinet install with very poor wall conditions.
 By shimming properly, we were able to maintain a perfectly level plane for the countertop.

 How Did This Lack of Craftsmanship Flood The Market?